A unified energy optimality criterion predicts human navigation paths and speeds: Discussion

-\paragraph{Acknowledgements.} We thank Carmen Swain and Blake Holderman for access to metabolic equipment during pilot testing, Alison Sheets for comments on an early draft, and Varun Joshi for help with some experimental setups.
-MS was supported by NSF grants CMMI-1254842.
+\acknow{This work was supported by NSF grant CMMI-1254842 and its writing in part by the NIH grant R01GM135923-01.
+We thank Carmen Swain and Blake Holderman for help regarding metabolic equipment during early pilot testing, Alison Sheets for comments on an early draft, and V. Joshi for help with some experimental setups. }

-\paragraph{Ethics statement.} Subjects participated in experiments with informed consent; protocols were approved by the Ohio State University's institutional review board.

-\paragraph{Data accessibility.} All human data will be available in public domain through Dryad upon acceptance.
-The metabolic data is part of electronic supplementary information.